getwd()13 Reading and writing data

 write_csv(df, here::here("output", "clean_data.csv"))It always writes UTF-8 encoding and never adds row names.
 Both are good defaults.

-Base R’s write.csv() adds row names by default, which usually just clutters the output:
+Base R’s write.csv(), by contrast, adds row names by default, which usually just clutters the output with an unnamed first column:

-write.csv(df, here::here("output", "clean_data.csv"), row.names = FALSE)The row.names = FALSE argument is easy to forget, which is one more reason to prefer write_csv().
-Row names in CSV files connect back to the same problem from Chapter 11: they cause more confusion than they solve.
+write.csv(df, here::here("output", "clean_data.csv"), row.names = FALSE)That row.names = FALSE is easy to forget, and forgetting it connects back to the same problem from Chapter 11: row names cause more confusion than they solve.

 Exercises